franktranvantu/js-basics/README.md

-Learn how to identify and fix a problem in a program using the JavaScript console.

-This error-fixing skill will help assist you as you pick up the syntax of the language.

-Open the console and see that what are bugs?
+Learn how to use variables to store and track information, as well as use and manipulate information.